 Home Decor Delights: Sunflowers in Every Nook

-Enjoy all the possibilities dry sunflowers, the seed head, and their yellow flower petals have to offer.
+Enjoy all the possibilities dried sunflowers, the head, and their petals have to offer.
 Add these beautiful flowers to your home decor and craft wreaths that add rustic charm with their natural beauty.

-- Couple the dry sunflowers with one of my favorites, dried lavender to create a stunning early fall display.
+- *Couple the dried sunflowers with one of my favorites, dried lavender to create a stunning early fall display.

-- Add dry sunflowers or the seed head to table settings, centerpieces, or inside a basket, and surround yourself with nature’s beauty.
+- *Couple these cut flowers or the head of the flower in table settings, centerpieces, or inside a basket, and surround yourself with nature’s beauty.

-- The dry seed heads will look beautiful in a dough bowl on the dining table.
+- *The dry seed heads will look beautiful in a dough bowl as a centerpiece on the dining table with pine cones, nuts, acorns, and dried artichockes for the fall season.
+Remove the sunflowers and it’s perfect for Christmas and winter.

-- Or tie dry sunflowers in bundles with a beautiful satin ribbon in fall colors and add them to a pitcher on an accent table drape on your mantle.
+- *Or tie dried sunflowers in bundles with a beautiful satin ribbon in fall colors and add them to a pitcher on an accent table or to your fireplace mantle.
+Remove the flowers and add evergreen branches for the holiday season.

 Aroma and Atmosphere: Crafting Natural Potpourri